aripnokihs/2241-CMPINF0010-Final-Project/README.md

 1. This repo uses Jupyter Notebook

-2. Type in `` into your terminal and hit enter
+2. Type in `git clone git@github.com:aripnokihs/Stupid-Big-Final-Project-Hooray.git` into your terminal and hit enter

 3. You'll see a folder named *Stupid-Big-Final-Project-Hooray*, double click on it to open